pyenv/pyenv-virtualenv/README.md

 ```

 After installation, you'll still need to add `eval "$(pyenv virtualenv-init -)"` to your
 profile (as stated in the caveats).
 You'll only ever have to do this once.
+Make sure you add this to `.bashrc` if you maintain `.bash_profile` and `.bashrc` separately, as it needs to be initialised with every new shell session.

 ## Usage